Gmail Users Warned About Wickedly Simple Phishing Scheme To Hack Accounts

 “For example, they went into one student’s account, pulled an attachment with an athletic team practice schedule, generated the screenshot, and then paired that with a subject line that was tangentially related, and emailed it to the other members of the athletic team.”

 What isn’t known is how the hacks are accomplished so quickly.
 Maunder speculates that as soon as Gmail users log in to the compromised tab, either a team is standing by to initiate the hack, or it is automated.
-Either way, the hack begins almost immediately, and sends emails out to the Gmail users’ contacts.
+Either way, the hack begins almost immediately and sends emails out to the Gmail users’ contacts.

-Most saavy Gmail clients already know to check the address bar in their web browsers to determine if the address is correct.
+Most savvy Gmail clients already know to check the address bar in their web browsers to determine if the address is correct.
 Unfortunately, the hackers in this scenario were able to replicate the appearance of the Google accounts login page in the address bar.
 There is a way for clients to change the information that they view to double check for an accurate representation of where the address leads.
 Maunder explains that the key lies in the web address that users see.

 “Make sure there is nothing before the hostname ‘accounts.google.com’ other than ‘https://’ and the lock symbol.
 You should also take special note of the green color and lock symbol that appears on the left.
 If you can’t verify the protocol and verify the hostname, stop and consider what you just clicked on to get to that sign-in page.”

-Gmail users can check the Google page to set up a two step verification process as well, which Maunder strongly recommends.
-Setting up a two step verification process means that a hacker will not be able to take the users’ passwords and automatically begin phishing with those contact lists.
+Gmail users can check the Google page to set up a two-step verification process as well, which Maunder strongly recommends.
+Setting up a two-step verification process means that a hacker will not be able to take the users’ passwords and automatically begin phishing with those contact lists.
 Google states that it is impossible to weed out hacker sites as a way to mitigate these kinds of attacks, as hackers could immediately come up with “hundreds” of work-around strategies to defeat any filters.

 For now, Gmail users are urged to always be careful to check the address of the pages that open on attachments.
-It is also recommended that users enable the two step verification system.
+It is also recommended that users enable the two-step verification system.
 While this may not prevent the phishing hackers from getting a password, it will make it harder for a hacker to use those users’ accounts once they have been hacked.